Better Call Saul: Episodes

-The complete series was issued on Blu-ray and DVD in region 1 on December 6, 2022.
-The set spanned 19 discs and included 70 hours of bonus features.

-Better Call Sauls episodes are split between two main timelines.
+Better Call Saul had its series premiere on February 8, 2015, and aired for six seasons until its series finale on August 15, 2022.
+Its episodes are split between two main timelines.
 The primary timeline begins in 2002, six years before the first episode of Breaking Bad.
-During this period, where a majority of the series takes place, Saul Goodman practices as a lawyer in Albuquerque, New Mexico under his birthname Jimmy McGill.
+During this period, where a majority of the series takes place, Saul Goodman mainly practices as a lawyer in Albuquerque, New Mexico under his birthname Jimmy McGill.

 The secondary timeline takes place in 2010, following events of Breaking Bad's finale, where Saul has fled Albuquerque and hides in Omaha, Nebraska under the alias Gene Takavic.
-This later timeline would only be shown in the cold open in the first five season premieres, but would be fully explored in the last four episodes of the series.
+This later timeline would be shown only in the cold open in the first five season premieres, but would be fully explored in the last four episodes of the series.

 Season 1 (2015)

+The first season was planned to be released in 2014 but was delayed.
 The first teaser trailer debuted on AMC on August 10, 2014, and confirmed its premiere date of February 2015.
-On November 20, 2014, AMC announced the series would have a two-night premiere; the first episode aired on Sunday, February 8, 2015, at 10:00 pm (ET), and then moved into its regular time slot the following night, airing Mondays at 10:00 pm.
-It was released on Blu-ray and DVD in region 1 on November 10, 2015; bonus features include audio commentaries for every episode, uncensored episodes, deleted scenes, gag reel, and several behind-the-scenes featurettes.
-A limited edition Blu-ray set was also released with 3D packaging and a postcard vinyl of the Better Call Saul theme song by Junior Brown.
+On November 20, 2014, AMC announced the series would have a two-night premiere; the first episode aired on Sunday, February 8, 2015, at 10:00 pm (ET), and then moved into its regular time slot the following night, airing new episodes Mondays at 10:00 pm until the season concluded on April 6, 2015.

 In 2002, Jimmy schemes to represent Craig Kettleman, accused of embezzlement, leading to encounters with psychotic drug lord Tuco Salamanca and his lieutenant Nacho.
 Jimmy also cares for his brother Chuck, who is housebound with electromagnetic hypersensitivity.
 While pursuing elder law, Jimmy learns of seniors being defrauded by the Sandpiper retirement community.
 As the class action lawsuit against Sandpiper grows, Chuck suggests giving it to his law firm, Hamlin, Hamlin & McGill.
 Jimmy receives a small of counsel fee and a share of any future settlement, but is blocked from participation.
 Jimmy learns Chuck sabotaged his legal career out of resentment.
-HHM brings in another firm, Davis & Main, to assist with the case.
-After the death of an old friend, Jimmy finds success when D&M offers to hire him because of his discovery of the Sandpiper case.
+After the death of an old friend, Jimmy finds success when Davis & Main, another firm HHM brought in to assist with the Sandpiper case, offers to hire him.

 In 2010, Gene manages a Cinnabon by day, but in the evening reminisces about his life as Saul by watching a VHS tape of his old television advertisements.